 we are committed to using as few disposable materials as possible, without compromising on accessibility.

-where possible, we will procure from local queer and/or jewish suppliers.
+where possible, we procure from local queer and/or jewish suppliers.

 thank you to everyone who has supported us and helped us open: every single £1 donated is put directly into the café. special thanks to: